manahshetty/M.A.R.S.S.Z/README.md

     - If correct, the card turns green, and points are awarded.

-    - There are two possibilities on the selection of a wrong card :
+    - On the selection of a wrong card, some points are deducted.

-    - A white card implies deduction of points.
-There are 12 cards pre-determined as white.
-    - A black card implies end of game with deduction of points.
-There is one such card for every game.
+    - At the end of each question, the user is shown the correct answers, so as to ensure he learnt the concept

 -> The test is on the students understanding of the concept and ability to relate the key terms.

--> A leaderboard has been included to keep things interesting and build incentive.
+-> A leaderboard will be included as a future scope, to make things interesting and build incentive.

 -> For the Find the Synonyms Game, the format is similar to above, except the clues are replaced by words, and the deck contains synonyms along with other non-synonym words.